 This summer, a wonderful (and persistent) crew of our teens built, painted, and decorated three Little Free Libraries to put in three public spaces in Burbank.
 We are so proud of the job they did, the skills they learned and shared, and the creativity they expressed on their LFL boxes!

-The boxes are currently receiving a coat of polyurethane to protect them from weather; once that is dry, the city Public Works department is obliging us by installing them (using the lovely utilitarian posts constructed for us by Mr. John Benne, wood shop teacher at Burroughs High School) in their three locations.
+The boxes have been coated with polyurethane to protect them from weather. and we have notified the Public Works Department we are ready to install them (using the lovely posts constructed for us by Mr. John Benne, wood shop teacher at Burroughs High School) in their three locations.

-One will be on the Chandler bike path where it intersects Buena Vista Street; one will be at the Metro Station on Front Street near downtown; and the third will be on Glenoaks Blvd. at the double bus stop near the intersection of Scott Road.
+One LFL was designed to be on the Chandler bike path where it intersects Buena Vista Street; one is supposed to be located at the Metro Station on Front Street near downtown; and the third is destined for Glenoaks Blvd. at the double bus stop near the intersection of Scott Road.

 The teens have painted each box thematically: The box at the bike path is adorned with genre-specific illustrations (fantasy, science fiction, and mystery); the box at the Metro has various methods of travel (everything from cars to submarines to flying carpets) with appropriate literary allusions attached to each; and the box at the bus stop shows a cross section of bus riders, and what can happen when your mind is sparked alive by reading.